frangucc/thenodechronbook/README.md

 And let's not forget, the movie Big Hero 6 starts off in an illegal robot gambling ring, a main character who's parents and brother die while the entire plot is based on deceit and corrupt power from investors and even the education system itself.

-I often tell my students after watching clips of the movie The Martian that Mark Watney survies on Mars only because of his advanced knowledge of ECE and Science.
+I'll often tell my students after watching clips of the movie The Martian that Mark Watney survies on Mars only because of his advanced knowledge of ECE and Science.

 I do draw the line however in some spots.
 I'm not interested in teaching about sex, drugs or in making the main characters opinionated about certain politics to where their views become overly influential in areas such as religion, sexual orientation or violence.
 I believe that some things should remain a mystery for kids as long as they can or be left for the family to teach.